couscousdude/aural/README.md

 # Aural

-A small, efficient translator app built on modern web technologies.
+A small, lightweight translator app built on modern web technologies.

+## How to use

+We recommend installing this project directly via the binaries provided on our [release page](https://github.com/couscousdude/aural/releases) once the app is stable.
+If you would like to compile it yourself from source, follow the instructions below.

 ## Running in development